Virtual Full Backup

-Virtual full allows you to back up forever forward incremental backup chains to tape.
+The virtual full method allows you to transform forever forward incremental backup chains created by source backup and backup copy jobs to save them to tapes.
 The forever forward incremental chain always keeps on disk one full backup followed by a fixed number of increments.
 The full backup is constantly rebuilt: as new increments appear, the older ones are injected into the full.

 The virtual full mechanism creates a periodic synthesized full backup on tape.
 The periodic fulls split the forever incremental backup chain into shorter series of files that can be effectively stored to tapes.
 Each series contains one synthesized full backup and a set of increments.
 Such series are convenient for restore: you will need to load to the tape device only those tapes that are part of one series.

 The virtual full does not require additional repository disk space: it is synthesized directly on tape on the fly, when the tape job runs.
 To build such full backup, Veeam Backup & Replication uses backup files that are already stored in the backup repository.